Version 10 of the guidance supersedes previous versions. The key changes are:

 Ensuring that decisions are rational, fair, practical, and grounded in appropriate processes, available evidence and a clear justification.

-Ensuring that individuals are given a fair opportunity to understand situations, are included in decisions that affect them, and can offer their views and challenge.
-In turn, decisions and actions should aim to minimise inequalities as much as possible.
+Ensuring that people are given a fair opportunity to understand situations, are included in decisions that affect them, and can offer their views and challenge.
+Decisions and actions should aim to minimise inequalities as much as possible.

-Striving to reduce the amount of physical, psychological, social and economic harm that the outbreak might cause to individuals and communities.
+Striving to reduce the amount of physical, psychological, social and economic harm might cause to individuals and communities.

 Being responsive, able, and willing to adapt when faced with changed or new circumstances.
-It is vital that this principle is applied to the social care workforce and wider sector, to facilitate agile and collaborative working.
+It is vital that this principle is applied to the care home workforce, to facilitate agile and collaborative working.

 Holding individuals, and ourselves, to account for how and which decisions are made.
-In turn, this requires being transparent about why decisions are made and who is responsible for making and communicating them.
+This requires being transparent about why decisions are made and who is responsible for making and communicating them.

 Providing support that is proportionate to needs and abilities of individuals, communities and staff, and benefits and risks are identified through decision-making processes.

-A commitment to get through the outbreak together by supporting one another and strengthening our communities to the best of our ability.
+A commitment to get through the pandemic together by supporting one another and strengthening our communities to the best of our ability.

-Actions that care and support providers can take to support people to reconnect with families, friends and professionals
+Additional actions that care home providers can take to support people to reconnect with families, friends and professionals

 We will keep this guidance under review to ensure it remains consistent with wider regulations and guidance.